parasiitism/AlgoDaily/readme.md

 -   I have been doing this every day since September 1st 2018
 -   On May 27th 2021, day 1000
+-   On June 1st 2021, I started my jorney at Facebook as a Solutions Engineer

 ```js
 const start = new Date("09/01/2018");